allanmcrae/pkglint/README.md

-hookdepends         : Check for redundant hook dependencies invalidstartdir     : Looks for references to $startdir license             : Verifies license is included in a PKGBUILD makepkgfunctions    : Looks for calls to makepkg functionality non-unique-source   : Verifies the downloaded sources have a unique filename pathdepends         : Check for simple implicit path dependencies sfurl               : Checks for proper sourceforge URLs
+hookdepends         : Check for redundant hook dependencies invalidstartdir     : Looks for references to $startdir license             : Verifies license is included in a PKGBUILD non-unique-source   : Verifies the downloaded sources have a unique filename pathdepends         : Check for simple implicit path dependencies sfurl               : Checks for proper sourceforge URLs